HariPranav/Academic_Portfolio/content/post/cloud-native-devops-pipelines-for-managing-data-ml-workflows/index.md

 ![image](https://user-images.githubusercontent.com/28874545/169281298-a2a82932-1d25-4c24-8cc1-b71ca7ad2608.png)

-4. It will create a New service role, to which we have to add ECRContainerBuilds permission.
+4.It will create a New service role, to which we have to add ECRContainerBuilds permission.
 For that, open the IAM console in a new tab, go to Roles and search and select the above-created role, and click Attach policies.
 Search for ECR and select the policy as below and click Attach policy

 ![image](https://user-images.githubusercontent.com/28874545/169281388-037ac079-c521-4970-926c-4e2b6709ee69.png)